James-G-Hill/Pangu-Text-Adventure/README.md

 # The locked door #

-The locked door is symbolised by the swirling void of ying and yang.
+The locked door is symbolised by the swirling void of yin and yang.
-The player will find that they cannot go anywhere until they swing an axe to cut the ying and yang.
+The player will find that they cannot go anywhere until they swing an axe to cut the yin and yang.
-Cutting the ying and yang changes the environment, representing a movement from one to another.
+Cutting the yin and yang changes the environment, representing a movement from one to another, just as a locked door would.
+This is implemented by a rule for holding an axe to be modified by the players actions, and for them to perform the 'swing' action.

 # Hidden object #

 The hidden object is the axe with which Pangu cuts the ying and yang.
 The axe is hidden inside the remnants of the egg from which Pangu climbed.
+The axe is hidden from the player until they 'examine' the egg.

 # Incomplete object #

-After the ying and yang is cut 4 creatures appear in the world:
+After the yin and yang is cut 4 creatures appear in the world:

 	- The Turtle
 	- The Qilin